Reed-CompBio/spras/docs/tutorial/beginner.rst

 include flag, which you set to true to have Snakemake run it, or false to disable it.

+A parameter is a configurable value, or set of values, that controls an algorithm's behavior.
+Parameters govern algorithm-specific behavior that shapes how an output subnetwork is constructed, so changing them produces different subnetworks from the same input data.

+Each algorithm exposes its own set of parameters that control its optimization strategy.
+Some algorithms have no adjustable parameters, while others include multiple tunable settings that influence how subnetworks are created.
+These parameters vary widely between algorithms and reflect the unique optimization techniques each method employs under the hood.

 Algorithm parameters can be organized into one or more run blocks (e.g., run1, run2, …), with each block containing key-value pairs.
 When defining a parameter, it can be passed as a single value or passed by